Skip to main content

 Each Focus Area requires different clinical courses, some of which are only offered on certain rotations or require specific prerequisites.
 Clinical-year students are allowed a maximum of 3 externship rotations, or 6 credits overall.
 Exceptions are the Focus Areas that require additional externships to complete their programs, including the Clinician Scientist and Food Animal Focus Areas.
 Students are allowed a maximum of 4 Vacation blocks during their clinical year.

-Scheduling Process
+The Clinical Scheduling Process

 The class will line up according to randomized lottery numbers for each Pick and schedule their top four courses according to that order.
 Because courses and blocks fill in a first-come/first-serve fashion, students need to have more than 4 options in mind (coming with 8 or so different options is recommended).
 For courses requiring instructor approval, students must secure the approval prior to scheduling their Pick Four courses.

-Courses requiring Approval or Pre-Reqs:
+Courses requiring Approval or Prerequisites:

-Prerequisites: to register for courses requiring prerequisites, students must register for the prerequisite before scheduling the main course.
+• Prerequisites: to register for courses requiring prerequisites, students must register for the prerequisite BEFORE scheduling the main course.
 This method ensures that they are scheduled for the prerequisite course and can fulfill requirements upon completion.
 The prerequisite and the main course each count as separate Picks.

 Things students should consider when choosing their Top Four picks: